rajangdavis/osvc_ruby/README.md

 - [ ] Allow for the prefer:exclude-null-properties header => update config and connect class, update tests

 - [ ] Allow for Session Authorization => update config class and connect classes, update tests

-- [ ] Add in VCR and WebMock as dependencies

-- [ ] Figure out how to record and stub responses for a good response and bad response

-- [ ] Simulate these responses for ALL Connect HTTP methods

 - [ ] Figure out how to do RDoc/Yardoc documentation or best in class documentation for using this Ruby ORM